 We’re thrilled that the SansBug screen tent has been featured in Ask the Gear Guy section of Boys’ Life magazine under… Stuff we Like!
 The SansBug has helped thousands of Scouts and their parents brave through summer camp.
 Feedback such as “first time he came home without bites” and “first year he stayed at camp all week” is common with the SansBug.
-We strongly believe that the SansBug bug tent is an important tool to boost retention rates.
+We strongly believe that the SansBug is an important tool to boost retention rates.

 “My personal experience tells me that kids that go to summer camp are much more likely to stay with the Scouting program until they age out.
 And Scouts that go to three or more summer camps are much more likely to reach the rank of Eagle Scout.
 This is one reason that bug-free sleep is so important.”